TBT50/discovery/README.md

-Live preview (might be temporary inaccessible):
+Live preview (only for demonstration purposes):

 https://discovery-test.netlify.com/